m2osw/versiontheca/README.md

 have a format that looks like this: `"9999.9999z"` (the maximum numbers could be much larger, we support a full 32 bits unsigned number).

+# Compare Versions at Compiler Time

+If you need to compare versions at compile time, such as the GCC compiler version or the version of a library you include, then you can make use of the `SNAPDEV_CHECK_VERSION()` and `SNAPDEV_CHECK_GCC_VERSION()` macros found in the `snapdev/version.h` header.
+Those macros compare the first three version number (you can set the patch number to 0 if you do not want to test it).

+The versiontheca library does not offer additional macros since those two are already quite useful.
+(TODO: add a `VERSIONTHECA_CHECK_VERSION()` macro).

 # Where does the name come from?

 The suffix -theca comes from Latin and Greek.
 It means _library_, _gallery_,